Heap Memory Debugging

 Comprehensive

-This level incorporates the "light impact" detection features plus additional checks for uninitialized-access and use-after-free bugs.
-In this mode, all freshly allocated memory is filled with the pattern 0xCE
+This level incorporates the "Light Impact" detection features.
+Additionally, it checks for uninitialized-access and use-after-free bugs.
+In this mode, all freshly allocated memory is filled with the pattern 0xCE, and all freed memory is filled with the pattern 0xFE.

 Crashes in Comprehensive Mode